JeffDeCola/my-go-examples/testing/gomock/README.md

   to your mock object’s constructor to obtain a mock object
 * Call EXPECT() on your mocks to set up their expectations and return values
 * Call Finish() on the mock controller to assert the mock’s expectations

+More on this in a bit.
+First lets look at the packages.

 ## CREATURES PACKAGE